Sugar Pursuit

 Ingredients you will need

-• Vegetable oil – You will need any odorless vegetable oil such as canola or sunflower seed oil for the sponge as well as for the chocolate glaze.
+You will need any odorless vegetable oil, such as canola or sunflower seed oil, for the sponge.

-• Chocolate – I use semi-sweet chocolate for the glaze, but you can replace it with milk chocolate if you want, or use Chocolate ganache instead.
+Chocolate - I use milk chocolate for the glaze, but you can replace it with semi-sweet chocolate if you want, or use Chocolate ganache instead.

 Cooking tips

-• Bake the cake batter right away.
-Similar to this Genoise sponge, our chocolate sponge is made with egg foam which means that the faster we work with the batter, the fluffier the cake will turn out.
+Bake the cake batter right away.
+Similar to Genoise sponge or to Chiffon cake, this chocolate sponge is made with egg foam which means that the faster we work with the batter, the fluffier the cake will turn out.
 If you leave the freshly whipped batter in the bowl for too long, the air bubbles inside will start bursting which will cause our sponge to bake flatter than we would like.

 How to make a chocolate roll cake